niclabs/development/README.md

 How do we work together in the same project.

 # Style guide
-Because a compiling code is not enough, how do we write code
+Because a compiling code is not enough, how do we write code.